Data-Driven Visual Strategy

 Secondary Research

-One related aspect of happiness and well-being is:
+One relevant aspect of happiness and well-being is:

 Cognitive Restoration

-Restoration is the idea that exposure to certain environments (particularly nature environments) can “restore” a person’s cognitive resources (ART; Kaplan, 1995).
-Additional benefits include elevating positive feelings of emotion (Hartig, Evans, Jammer, David, & Garling, 2003; Ulrich, 1979) and decreasing physiological and psychological stress (Ulrich, 1979; Ulrich et al., 1991).
+Cognitive restoration refers to the idea that certain environments—particularly natural environments—can replenish an individual’s cognitive resources (ART; Kaplan, 1995).
+Exposure to nature has been associated with elevated positive emotions (Hartig, Evans, Jammer, David, & Garling, 2003; Ulrich, 1979) and reductions in both physiological and psychological stress (Ulrich, 1979; Ulrich et al., 1991).

-There is evidence for the restorative effect of nature as well!
+There is extensive evidence supporting the restorative effects of nature:

-• Students rated attentional functioning to be higher when they had natural views from their dormitory window (Tennessen & Cimprich, 1995).
+• Students demonstrated higher attentional functioning when their dormitory windows overlooked natural settings (Tennessen & Cimprich, 1995).

-• Performance on attentional test also improve after walking through nature environments (Hartig, Evans, Jamner, Davis, & Garling, 2003; Berman, Jonides, & Kaplan, 2008).
+• Performance on attention-based tests improved after walking through natural environments (Hartig, Evans, Jamner, Davis, & Garling, 2003; Berman, Jonides, & Kaplan, 2008).

-• This phenomena is not specific to actually being in nature physically, as ciewing digital nature images has also been seen to improve directed attention (Berto, 2005; Craig, Klein, Menon, & Rinaldo, 2015).
+• Notably, restorative benefits are not limited to physically being in nature—simply viewing digital images of natural scenes has been shown to improve directed attention (Berto, 2005; Craig, Klein, Menon, & Rinaldo, 2015).

 Research Method